-Respect all children and their parents and believe that their integrity and self-esteem is paramount they are human, that they can make mistakes like all of us and that they are somebody's son or daughter. • Remember that children's opinions differ from those of adults.
-This means that they can be anxious or scared of someone one day and be 'best friends' the next; it means that their perceptions of the definition of bullying often differ from those of their parents, something that parents should also be aware of.
-Show great discernment and distinction between what IS bullying and what is simply what may be described as 'mucking around' or 'horseplay'.
-Punish the behaviour and NOT the child well as 'mucking around' or 'horseplay' Try to establish a 'no blame' culture in which people take responsibility for what they say and do Adopt a problem-solving approach which is positive and moves all the children forward, including the bully.
-State clearly what is right and what is wrong Discourage parents from discussing bullying incidents and carrying these incidents with them outside of the school, where they develop into playground gossip.
-Investigate each incident thoroughly and monitor children carefully Remember that changes in behaviour do not always happen overnight.
+- Respect all children and their parents and believe that their integrity and self-esteem is paramount - Remember that the children we are dealing with are just that children.
+This means that, like everyone, they are human, that they can make mistakes like all of us and that they are somebody's son or daughter. - Keep our Mission Statement, Aims and Behaviour and Discipline Policy at the heart of all our dealings with children - Remember that children's opinions differ from those of adults.
+This means that they can be anxious or scared of someone one day and be 'best friends' the next; it means that their perceptions of the definition of bullying often differ from those of their parents, something that parents should also be aware of. - Show great discernment and distinction between what IS bullying and what is simply what may be described as normal development behaviours. - Try to establish a 'no blame' culture in which people take responsibility for what they say and do - Adopt a problem-solving approach which is positive and moves all the children forward, including the 'bully'. - State clearly what is right and what is wrong - Discourage parents from discussing bullying incidents and carrying these incidents with them outside of the school, where they develop into playground gossip. - Investigate each incident thoroughly and monitor children carefully - Remember that changes in behaviour do not always happen overnight.
 This means informing the parents of both the victim and the child who has bullied that this may be the case, and giving them their reassurance that the situation will be monitored very closely indeed.

-Schools are busy places.
+• Schools are busy places.
 The school cannot guarantee that bullying behaviour will not take place again, but EVERY effort will be made to try to ensure that it does not.

-Mary's Catholic Primary School, we DO NOT: Ignore any incidents or situations Label or brand a child as a 'bully' Whilst keeping records and being very mindful and watchful of previous behaviours, we do not dredge up incidents that happened several months or years ago and use these as constant reminders of a child's perceived guilt.
-In other words we do NOT 'give a dog a bad name', but endeavour to move forward.
-Bear grudges Jump to conclusions, instant or otherwise Carry out public humiliation or degrading punishments Discuss any incidents of bullying outside the school, other than as necessary with the appropriate authority such as the LA, for serious incidents.
+At St Mary's Catholic Primary School, we DO NOT:

+- Ignore any incidents or situations

+- Label or brand a child as a 'bully'

+- Jump to conclusions, instant or otherwise

+- Carry out public humiliation or degrading punishments

+- Discuss any incidents of bullying outside the school, other than as necessary with the appropriate authority such as the LA, for serious incidents.

 In order to reduce incidents of bullying and recognise bullying behaviour, at St Mary's Catholic Primary School, all staff watch for early signs of distress in pupils.
 At St Mary's Catholic Primary School we LISTEN and ACT as appropriate.

-The school has an active School Council, representatives from which discuss issues related to bullying. through their discussion of positive playtimes and the promotion of playtime games.
+The school has an active School Council, representatives from which discuss issues related to bullying, through their discussion of positive playtimes and the promotion of playtime games.
 Children are regularly interviewed in groups, or in class sessions about their perceptions of behaviour, bullying and staff responses to these within the school.
-The Headteacher keeps copies of these surveys.